 Beginning Teacher Support and Assessment (BTSA)

-The Beginning Teacher Support and Assessment (BTSA) induction program provides situated learning in a state-approved induction program that fulfills professional clear credential requirements.
+The Beginning Teacher Support and Assessment (BTSA) induction program provides learning modules in a state-approved induction program that fulfills professional clear credential requirements.
 Utilizing a locally designed formative assessment system, beginning teachers explore the process of teaching with the assistance of a support provider.
 Based on the California Standards for the Teaching Profession (CSTP), support is specific and evidence-based.
-Attention to the learning environment, content standards, formative assessment, reflective practice, and collaboration focuses beginning teachers on what and how students learn.
+Attention to the learning environment, Common Core State Standards, formative assessment, reflective practice, and collaboration focuses beginning teachers on what and how students learn.